ben3636/pi-securenet/README.md

   a) This comparison logic is looking for host additions, or new hosts that are not listed in the baseline file
   b) If a new host is detected, a push notification is sent to your phone with the IP, hostname, etc

  > This feature is out of beta but needs to be configured manually.
 The file "differential-push" will need to be updated with your IFTT webhook.
-From there, just drop it in /etc/cron.hourly/
+From there, just drop it in /etc/cron.hourly/ and run the "generate-baseline.sh" script to create the normal/baseline results

 ### Device Naming (Discovery Scan Page)
 You can now set custom names for devices so you're never left guessing!
 Do this by visiting PI_IP_ADDRESS/alias.php.
 Throw in the device's MAC address and set a name and the device will show up with the preferred name going forward!